You want to do more with your beauty brand? Here are some social media management tips for beauty brands you don’t want to miss.

-Lush Cosmetics – Lush has cornered the “cruelty free” market which is now a growing influence in beauty purchases.
+Lush has cornered the “cruelty-free” market, which is now a growing influence in beauty purchases.
 Tapping into this theme, Lush has garnered over 277K followers on its Twitter account alone.

 Lush posts cute animal pics, petitions for animal welfare and fab product photos.
 The brand also nailed the art of timing as its “Popcorn Day” celebratory tweet and matching hashtag below illustrates.

-Bobbi Brown – This brand boasts over 1.5 million Facebook likes, 454K Twitter followers and 51K Pinterest followers … WOW!
-What’s really obvious about the Bobbie Brown success is that the brand is not just selling a product it’s selling a lifestyle.
+This brand boasts over 1.5 million Facebook likes, 454K Twitter followers, and 51K Pinterest followers … WOW!
+What’s really obvious about the Bobbie Brown success is that the brand is not just selling a product; it’s selling a lifestyle.

 Steal Avon’s style by using employee advocacy to push your brand on social media.
-This may be interviews with employees, beauty tutorials which feature staff instead of models and of course behind the scenes photos taken at your salon or office.
+This may be interviews with employees, beauty tutorials that feature staff instead of models and, of course, behind-the-scenes photos taken at your salon or office.

-Generally speaking the top three channels for beauty brands are Facebook, Instagram and Twitter.
-Instagram particularly is teeming with opportunity and in fact Shopify reported that Instagram’s eCommerce influence yields $65 per order on average.
+Instagram particularly is teeming with opportunity.
+In fact, Shopify reported that Instagram’s e-commerce influence yields $65 per order on average.

 Make sure you are properly utilizing the “Buy” functions on both Instagram and Pinterest to ensure that all those gorgeous beauty products can actually be purchased by your fans!